arifuddincoder/influencer-gear/README.md

 - 🎧 Product card grid with clean design
 - 📱 Responsive layout for all screen sizes
-- 🧩 Built with HTML, CSS, and JS — no frameworks
+- 🧩 Built with HTML, CSS — no frameworks
 - 📦 Includes sections like Hero, Product List, and Footer
 - ⚡ Fast load, minimal dependencies